mozilla-services/heka/docs/source/glossary.rst

 .. glossary::
     :sorted:

+    hekad
+        Daemon that routes messages from inputs to their outputs applying filters as configured.

     Message
         A message is the atomic unit of data that Hekad deals with.
 It is a data structure related to a single event happening in the